-

 They cannot look after theirselves.

-Affirmative and negative agreement are term of opposite meaning which may be applied to statements.
+negative agreement are term of opposite meaning which may be applied to

 · So, Too and Also (Affirmative)